Although no actual test for eating disorders exists, there is much that can be done to discover whether or not a family member has anorexia.

 If anorexia is suspected, communication is a good place to start.
 Talk with the young child or adolescent about general subjects such as school, sports, or friends.
 These conversations may lead to other topics that may elicit more insight regarding feelings and emotions.
 Do not expect the child to admit to having an eating disorder, because the truth is, they rarely do.
 This is not a privacy issue, it is the secrecy and deception that is part of the disease.
 In some cases, the child may be forthcoming and agree to change her behaviors regarding food, get back on the right track and take better care of her health; but again, probably not.

 Recovery from an eating disorder is possible.
-It's happening every day at Remuda Ranch.
+It's happening every day at Remuda Ranch at The Meadows.
 For additional information about the treatment of eating disorders, please call to speak to a Counselor 866-390-5100 or complete a Take the Next Step form and we will contact you with the information you need.